VictorAvelar/victoravelar.dev/content/articles/my-notes-on-grooking-algorithms.md

 		return 1
 	}

-	// Now we need to write our recursive case, we now fib sequence is created
+	// Now we need to write our recursive case, we know the fib sequence is created
 	// by adding the 2 previous numbers before the one you need.
 	//
-	// To illustrate let's calculate the first 5 fib numbers/
+	// To illustrate, let's calculate the first 5 fib numbers:
 	// 0, 1, 1, 2, 3, 5.
 	// From that example we visualize that the fifth fib number is creating by
 	// adding the numbers at position 4 and 3, or 3 + 2.